 Sikandar Lodhi Tomb

 Follow the paved path around the Athpula and you would see a fort-like a wall and you have to go around it to reach the gates of Sikandar Lodi’s tomb.
-Built in early 16th century by his son Ibrahim Lodi, this tomb is in the typical octagonal shape of Lodi era.
+Built in the early 16th century by his son Ibrahim Lodi, this tomb is in the typical octagonal shape of Lodi era.
 This tomb has an uncanny resemblance with Adham Khan’s tomb in Mehrauli, with three archways opening on each of the eight sides.
 The inside of the tomb has a high dome, with a painted ceiling and beam and lintel entrances in red sandstone.
 Arches inside have geometrical designs in blue and green.
 The western wall gives an impression of being a mosque with a Mihrab like a recession.
 The walls enclose huge gardens that surround the main tomb building.
 The platform outside the entrance wall has two canopies.

 There is a legend that says that Mughals thought of Lodis as traitors.
-And hence in their era, the traitor’s tombs were made in Octagonal style like that of Adham Khan’s.
+And hence in their era, the traitor’s tombs were made in the Octagonal style like that of Adham Khan’s.
 Another interesting point is that Sikandar Lodi chose to be buried in Delhi while he used to rule from Agra.

 Bara Gumbad or Bada Gumbad (Big Dome)

 Bara Gumbad has a mosque on one side and a Mehman Khana or guesthouse on the other.
 As you enter Bara Gumbad, you suddenly are hit by the sheer height of the dome.
 In the platform between the dome, mosque and guesthouse are some graves that probably belong to a later period.
 The Bara Gumbad mosque was the most pleasant discovery of this walk.
-This mosque with three domes and five arches has the beautiful engraving of geometric designs and Arabic verses in off white color.
+This mosque with three domes and five arches has the beautiful engraving of geometric designs and Arabic verses in the off-white color.
 It is a riot of incised plasterwork.
 It also has some of the best Squinches that I have seen in Delhi monuments.
 Interior of this mosque is pretty well preserved making it worth visiting.

 No one knows who are buried in these two tombs.
 But I guess it is safe to assume that these must be noblemen, going by the grandeur of these tombs.
 It is argued that Bara Gumbad is not at all a tomb, but a gateway to the mosque.
 But apparently, the graves have been found inside establishing it as a tomb.